LogtalkDotOrg/logtalk3/QUICK_START.md

 the section on "Prolog integration and migration".

 2. Take a look at the [`coding`](coding) directory.
-There you will find syntax  support files for popular text editors which enable syntax coloring and other text services when editing Logtalk source files.
+There you will find syntax  support files for popular text editors that enable syntax coloring and other text services when editing Logtalk source files.
 There's also support for syntax highlighters used for publishing source code and for source code versioning systems.